How it Works:

 Fun for the whole family:

-• Sign up the whole family for the winter reading program.
+• Sign up the whole family for the summer reading program.
 No child is too young for the program and no adult is too old!

 • Use the online games and track your reading to unlock cool new game levels, activities, and more!